How to wax polish antique furniture

 Given that we are no longer talking about using anything else other than beeswax polish.
 Wax polishing should only ever need to be done once a year and in many cases once every few years sometimes even longer.

-(In our films you can see Simon applying wax polish with fine wire wool.
+(In our instructional videos you can see Simon applying wax polish with fine wire wool.
 This wire wool is extremely soft and very fine, it has the texture of cotton wool.
 It is the professional way to apply wax polish.
 If you are at all concerned about using it just use a soft cloth to apply.)

 Daily or Weekly Care and Cleaning of Your Furniture